-Last updated: June 2020
+Last updated: April 2022

 Inhaling the complex chemical mixture of combustion compounds in tobacco smoke causes adverse health outcomes through mechanisms that include DNA damage, inflammation, impaired immune responses and oxidative stress.1 Smoking has substantial adverse effects on the immune system, both locally (such as in the respiratory tract and soft tissues in the lungs) and throughout the body.
-As a result, smokers are at increased risk of a wide range of infections.2, 3 This chapter examines the evidence with respect to acute infections: pneumonia, meningococcal disease, tuberculosis, HIV, coronaviruses and other viral and bacterial infections.
-Evidence regarding periodontitis is covered in Section 3.11.1 and surgical infection is discussed in Section 3.15.1.
-Chronic respiratory conditions such as chronic obstructive pulmonary disease and asthma are covered in Section 3.2.
+As a result, smokers are at increased risk of a wide range of infections.2, 3 Smoking causes diseases such as cancer (requiring chemotherapy)4 and chronic obstructive pulmonary disease,5 that also increase the risk of infections.

 3.9.1 Acute respiratory infections

-An acute respiratory infection is a sudden onset infectious disease of the respiratory tract that may interfere with normal breathing.
+An acute respiratory infection is a sudden-onset infectious disease of the respiratory tract that may interfere with normal breathing.
 Acute respiratory infections may occur in the upper respiratory tract or lower respiratory tract.
 The upper respiratory tract starts at the nose and sinuses and ends at the vocal cords (larynx).
-Common upper respiratory tract infections include tonsillitis, pharyngitis, laryngitis, sinusitis, otitis media and the common cold.4 Infections of the lower respiratory tract affect the region that starts at the vocal cords and ends at the lungs, including the trachea, bronchi, bronchioles and alveoli (air sacs) in the lungs.
+Common upper respiratory tract infections include tonsillitis, pharyngitis, laryngitis, sinusitis, otitis media and the common cold.7 Infections of the lower respiratory tract affect the region that starts at the vocal cords and ends at the lungs, including the trachea, bronchi, bronchioles and alveoli (air sacs) in the lungs.
 Acute infections of the lower respiratory tract include bronchitis, bronchiolitis and pneumonia.
-Most acute infections of the respiratory tract are caused by viruses or bacteria, however some rarer infections are fungal or parasitic.
+Most acute infections of the respiratory tract are caused by viruses or bacteria; however some rarer infections are fungal or parasitic.

 The mechanisms causing the enhanced susceptibility to respiratory infections in smokers are multifactorial and include alterations in structural and immune defences.
-A substantial report of immunologic effects of cigarette smoking was published in 2004 detailing these structural and immunological alternations.3 The structural changes caused by smoking include inflammation, fibrosis (formation of disruptive scar tissue), changes to pathogen adherence and disruption of the respiratory epithelium (cells lining the surface of the respiratory system).
+A substantial report of immunologic effects of cigarette smoking was published in 2004 detailing these structural and immunological alternations.2 The structural changes caused by smoking include inflammation, fibrosis (formation of disruptive scar tissue), changes to pathogen adherence and disruption of the respiratory epithelium (cells lining the surface of the respiratory system).
 Immunological alternations are described below.

 Numerous mechanisms have been investigated to explain the disruptive effects of smoking on the immune system.
 There is evidence that smoking disrupts innate immune responses (first-line defence) and adaptive immune responses (longer-term defence), changes the microbiota (living organisms) in the respiratory tract and has pathogen-related effects.
-Pathogen-related effects proposed to increase infection rates and impact on outcomes include an increase in the virulence (harmfulness) of bacteria with smoke exposure, increase in the ability of pathogens to adhere to respiratory tract membranes and increase in resistance to antibiotics.9 There is evidence that cigarette smokers have changes to the balance of normal microbial communities of the upper respiratory tract, which are thought to contribute to the prevalence of respiratory tract complications.10, 11
+Pathogen-related effects proposed to increase infection rates and impact on outcomes include an increase in the virulence (harmfulness) of bacteria with smoke exposure, increase in the ability of pathogens to adhere to respiratory tract membranes and increase in resistance to antibiotics.12 There is evidence that cigarette smokers have changes to the balance of normal microbial communities of the upper respiratory tract, which are thought to contribute to the prevalence of respiratory tract complications.13, 14

 3.9.2 Chronic respiratory infections